LeoBogod22/CarLeasingApp/README.md

 ## Project description
 This Web App provides car shoppers a better way to buy a car.
 Browse new cars online and get full information about car and schedule test drive.
+Navigate to admin pannel https://directmotorgroup.herokuapp.com/admin

 ## Who uses it?
 This App will be used by both dealer and potential customers.